Jonathan-Eid/webcheckers/docs/DesignDoc.md

 Undo Move: A player may decide to undo a move within their turn.

-> In this section you do not need to be exhaustive and list every story.
-Focus on top-level features from the Vision document and maybe Epics and critical Stories.

 ### Definition of MVP

 Every player must sign-in before playing a game.